secretGeek/clowncar/README.md

  * `~~>` is used for a file that was generated
  * `++>` is used for a file that was copied to the output path.
 All files are copied except a few types: `.md`, `.html`, `.clowntent`, `.pre`, `.ok`, `.ps1`.
- * `XX>` is used for a file that is skipped -- it is not copied to the output path.
+ * `xx>` is used for a file that is skipped -- it is not copied to the output path.
 In addition to the types listed above, clowncar skips any content nested under a ".git", ".hg", "node_modules", or "_book" folder.

 (Note that copying of files will only happen if an "output path" (`--output`, `-o`) is specified.)

+## Want less noise from the console?

+Because **many** files can be skipped (particularly if there are `.git` or `node_modules` folders present.) the console output can be quite noisy

+Use the Less Noise Paramaeter (`--lessnoise` or `-z`) to stop clowncar from telling you about the files it has skipped.

+It will still tell you about the files it generated, and the files it copied.

+To produce no output, redirect both standard and error streams to null, e.g.

+    .\clowncar.exe -p="~\my-notes" -o="~\my-website" -t="template.clowntent" -r 2>&1 | out-null

+...or, equivalent:

+    .\clowncar.exe -p="~\my-notes" -o="~\my-website" -t="template.clowntent" -r 2>&1> $null

 ### How to be safe... use `--dryrun`